 Village Level vs Enterprise Level

-Both things are true.
-Both things are needed.
+Both are valid.
+Both are needed.

 The dots are connecting.